 4. When considering the general circumstances prevailing in that part of the country which is the source of protection as referred to in Article 7, the accessibility, effectiveness and durability of that protection shall be taken into account.

-When considering the personal circumstances of the applicant, the determining authority shall take into account factors such as health, age, gender, sexual orientation-including gender identity andand social status shall in particular be taken into account together with an assessment of whether living in the part of the country of origin regarded as safe would not impose undue hardship on the applicant.sexual orientation, and the social status of the applicant.55
+When considering the personal circumstances of the applicant, the determining authority shall take into account factors such as health, age, gender, [...] including gender identity, and [...] sexual orientation.58